a-h/templ/docs/docs/05-server-side-rendering/04-datastar.md

 ### Signal only patching

-Since this is a very simple example the page's elements aren't changing dynamically we can use the `datastar.PatchStore` function to send only the signals that have changed.
-This is a more efficient way to update the page without even needing to send HTML fragments!
+Since the page's elements aren't changing dynamically, we can use the `datastar.PatchStore` function to send only the signals that have changed.
+This is a more efficient way to update the page without even needing to send HTML fragments.

 :::tip
 Datastar will merge updates to the store similar to a JSON merge patch.
 This means you can do dynamic partial updates to the store and the page will update accordingly.
-[Gabs](https://pkg.go.dev/github.com/Jeffail/gabs/v2#section-readme) is a great library used here to make dynamic JSON in Go easy.
+[Gabs](https://pkg.go.dev/github.com/Jeffail/gabs/v2#section-readme) is used here to handle dynamic JSON in Go.

-[^1]: You can control what get's sent to the server by prefixing local signals with `_`.
+[^1]: You can control the data that is sent to the server by prefixing local signals with `_`.
 This will prevent them from being sent to the server on every request.